robenkleene/windowpane/README.md

 <img src="assets/animation.gif" alt="Animation" height="510">

-Unfortunately windows don't really animate smoothly like in the animation (but that would be awesome), instead they jump to their new location instantly.
+The windows don't really animate smoothly like that unfortunately, although that would be awesome, instead they jump to their new locations instantly.

 ## Inspiration